Labelled well-quasi-order for permutation classes: The Substitution Decomposition

 where $s_1$, $s_2$, $s_3$, and $s_4$ are each one of the four graph-preserving symmetries.
 If none of these four symmetries is the identity, then two of them are the same (by the pigeonhole principle), and in either case we can find indices $j$ and $k$ with $1\leq j<k\leq 5$ such that $\sigma_{i_j}\le\sigma_{i_k}$.
-This shows that every infinite sequence of simple permutations of $\C$ contains an a good pair (a pair of elements in increasing order), proving the result. \end{proof}
+This implies that every infinite sequence of simple permutations of~$\C$ contains a good pair (a pair of elements in increasing order), proving the result. \end{proof}

-For the remainder of this section, we answer the lwqo analogue of Question~\ref{question-prop-wqo-perms-graphs-converse} in the affirmative, proving that a permutation class $\C$ is lwqo if and only if the corresponding graph class $G_\C$ is lwqo.
-In some sense, this proof consists only of ``adding labels'' to our proof of Proposition~\ref{prop-GC-wqo-C-simples-wqo} and then appealing to Corollary~\ref{cor-simples-lwqo}.
+For the remainder of this section, we answer the lwqo analogue of Question~\ref{question-prop-wqo-perms-graphs-converse} in the affirmative, proving that a permutation class~$\C$ is lwqo if and only if the corresponding graph class $G_\C$ is lwqo.
+In some sense, this proof consists merely of ``adding labels'' to the proof of Proposition~\ref{prop-GC-wqo-C-simples-wqo} and then appealing to Corollary~\ref{cor-simples-lwqo}.

 One issue that we must handle more carefully when ``adding labels'' concerns automorphisms of inversion graphs.
 The four graph-preserving symmetries of permutations necessarily induce automorphisms of their inversion graphs (indeed, this is why they are called graph-preserving), but the converse is not generally true; simply consider $G_{n\cdots 21}=K_n$, which has all $n!$ possible automorphisms.
 The significance of this is that automorphisms of inversion graphs can be used to rearrange the labels assigned to vertices in a way that is not represented by any symmetry of the underlying permutation---see Figure~\ref{fig-labeling-example} for an example.